adaa-polsl/RuleKit/README.md

 which can be found in *Extensions &rarr; ADAA &rarr; RuleKit* folder.

-The former allows inducing various typles of rule models.
-The operator is a RapidMiner learner with a single *training set* input and three outputs: *model* (to be applied on unseen data), *example set* (input training set passed without any changes), and *estimated performance* ([model characteristics](#42-model-characteristics)).
+The former operator allows inducing various typles of rule models.
+It is a RapidMiner learner with a single *training set* input and three outputs: *model* (to be applied on unseen data), *example set* (input training set passed without any changes), and *estimated performance* ([model characteristics](#42-model-characteristics)).
 RuleKit automatically determines the type of the problem on the basis of the training set metadata:
 * classification - nominal label attribute,
 * regression - numerical label attribute,
 * survival analysis - binary label attribute and numerical attribute with role *survival_time* specified.